Abdurrasheed99/oracle-heroku-buildpack/README.md

 The files will be symlinked into `vendor/oracle-instantclient/network/admin`

-You do not need both `tnsnames.ora` and `sqlnet.ora`, they are both optional, the buildpack and [ruby-oci8](https://github.com/kubo/ruby-oci8) will work fine without them.
+You do not need both `tnsnames.ora` and `sqlnet.ora`, they are both optional.